readingpractice/readingpractice.github.io/author.md

 brought about cultural change.
 Her first book, [_Reading Practice: The Pursuit of Natural Knowledge from Manuscript to Print_](https://press.uchicago.edu/ucp/books/book/chicago/R/bo222256991.html), was published by the University of Chicago Press in August 2024.
 <br>
 <br>
-In the Fall of 2024, she will join the history department at TCU as an Assistant Professor of Early Modern European History.
+Reynolds is Assistant Professor of Early Modern European History at TCU.
 She was previously a Mellon Postdoctoral Fellow at the Wolf Humanities Center and Lecturer in History and Sociology of Science at the University of Pennsylsvania and the Perkins-Cotsen Postdoctoral Fellow in the Society of Fellows and Lecturer in History at Princeton University.
 Her work has been recognized with fellowships and awards from the American Association for the History of Medicine, the Renaissance